-Logan County Metropolitan Housing Authority is a Public Housing Agency in Bellefontaine, Ohio that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Logan County Metropolitan Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

-Logan County Metropolitan Housing Authority serves Logan County.
+Logan County Metropolitan Housing Authority offers Public Housing and Section 8 Housing rental assistance in Logan County.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 15% having issued approximately 19 vouchers in the past year.
 The average voucher holder has received housing benefits for 6 years and 2 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 13 months on the waiting list1.